Small-scale CMB anisotropies induced by the primordial magnetic fields

 In this paper, we revisit the small-scale CMB anisotropy induced by the PMFs and give updated constraints on the PMFs from CMB angular power spectra obtained from the Planck and the latest South Pole Telescope (SPT) data.
-Many authors have studied the small-scale CMB anisotropies induced by the PMFs well \cite{2003MNRAS.344L..31S, 2006PhRvD..73b3002T, 2013JCAP...10..050J}.
-CMB anisotropies induced by the PMFs do not suffer the exponential Silk damping and can dominate over the inflationary anisotropies below the Silk scale.
-Also, it is shown that the anisotropies decrease at smaller scales~\cite{1998PhRvL..81.3575S}.
-Many authors have studied the CMB anisotropies induced by the PMFs well \cite{2003MNRAS.344L..31S, 2006PhRvD..73b3002T, 2013JCAP...10..050J}.
+Many authors have studied the small-scale CMB anisotropies induced by the PMFs well \cite{2003MNRAS.344L..31S, 2006PhRvD..73b3002T}.
 One of their important features arises below the photon diffusion scale, the so-called Silk scale.
 Although the photon diffusion affects the CMB anisotropies by the PMF, their power spectrum does not exponentially damp but decreases in the power-law shape~\cite{1998PhRvL..81.3575S}.
 However, in this paper, we will show that their shape is totally different below the photon mean-free-path scale.
 The PMFs can survive even much below the Silk scale \cite{1998PhRvD..57.3264J, 1998PhRvD..58h3502S}.
-Below the mean-free-path scale, the survived PMFs can accelerate the baryon fluid motions decoupled from the photons.
+Below the mean-free-path scale, the survived PMFs can accelerate the baryon fluid motions decoupled from the photons as investigated in Refs.~\cite{1998PhRvL..81.3575S, 2002MNRAS.335L..57S}.
 As a result, on such small scales, although the photon diffusion decreases the CMB anisotropies once, significant CMB anisotropies can be created again by the Doppler effect of the baryon fluid velocities driven by the PMFs.
 We demonstrate this enhancement on small scales by solving the baryon Euler equation analytically with simple assumptions.

 It is expected that this enhancement provides the impact on observational constraints on the PMFs.
 Nowadays the SPT can reveal the CMB anisotropy angular spectrum up to $\ell \sim 8000$~\cite{2018ApJ...852...97H} in terms of the multipole~$\ell$, which corresponds to the scales below the mean-free-path scales.
 Therefore we also investigate how much such small-scale CMB anisotropies affect the constraints on the PMFs by performing a MCMC analysis.
 We provide the first PMF constraint with both temperature and polarization anisotropies from Planck and SPT including scales below the mean-free-path scale.